 While it’s true that alcohol is not good for your liver, and you should strive to consume less of it, and with a reduced frequency, the fact of the matter is that in many people’s minds alcohol may receive too much focus, and other aspects such as diet, exercise, BMI, and other aspects such as added sugar consumption receive too little focus.
 The truth is that just because you don’t consume alcohol does that mean you’re not damaging your liver.

 While we won’t deny that alcohol comes with its own problems, our intent with the Liver Habits Score is trying to fill in the full picture of how to take care of your liver.
 One major aspect of this is how added sugar consumption is potentially just as bad for your liver as alcohol—if not even more so.
 And therefore, if you’re going to be someone that has alcohol as part of your regular life habits, you need to ensure that you’re watching sugar consumption extremely carefully so as to not deliver a double dose of stress on your liver.

-With content for the Liver Habits Score, we have written a number of articles on the problem of liver fat and how it’s the beginning of all chronic liver disease, the link between BMI and risk of liver disease, and how Americans continue to get more obese at an alarming rate.
+With content for the Liver Habits Score, we have written a number of articles on the problem of liver fat and how it’s the first stage of many types of liver disease, the link between BMI and risk of liver disease, and how Americans continue to get more obese at an alarming rate.

 Currently, 1/3rd of American adults are obese, and unless something dramatically changes in this new decade, 1/2 of all Americans will be obese by 2030.